uboslinux/ubos-docs/sphinx/developers/faq.rst

 also don't help with backups, restores, SSL configuration and many other administration tasks that UBOS helps automate.

 P.S.
-We build on ``pacman`` and each UBOS package is a valid pacman package.
+We build on ``pacman`` (the Arch Linux package manager) and each UBOS package is a valid pacman package.

 Doesn’t puppet / chef / ansible etc. do this already?
 -----------------------------------------------------